 Scuba Diving at the Centeen Park Underwater Sculpture Park

-With 7 shipwrecks near Brockville in the 1000 Islands region, the beautiful water clarity allows divers to truly explore some fascinating century old shipwrecks.
-Brockville’s Underwater Sculpture Park is a significant attraction in the area, which involved six human statues looking up, two sturgeon statues (which are prominent in the river) and benches.
+With seven shipwrecks near Brockville in the 1000 Islands region, the beautiful water clarity allows divers to truly explore some fascinating century-old shipwrecks.
+Brockville’s Underwater Sculpture Park is a significant attraction in the area, which involves six human statues looking up, two sturgeon statues (which are prominent in the river) and benches.
 Details

 Brockville Farmers’ Market

 Want to get locally made products?
-Then, visit Brockville Farmers Market.
+Then, visit the Brockville Farmers Market.
 The market features an array of 50-100 local vendors, providing quality products in categories like clothing, jewelry, produce, woodworking, health and beauty.
-Some specialty vendors include Wind Whispers that make custom wind chimes, Raven Expressions for hand painted tiles and Margaret’s Swedish Weaving for interesting designs on fabric.
 Details

 Brockville Speedway

-Whether you want to enjoy adrenaline pumping car races or a spin on the go kart track, Brockville Speedway that is celebrating its 50th Anniversary Season this year is a must visit for motor sports enthusiasts.
+Whether you want to enjoy adrenaline-pumping car races or a spin on the go-kart track, Brockville Speedway, is a must-visit for motor sports enthusiasts.
+Brockville Ontario Speedway hosts Saturday night races.
 Details

 Marianne van Silfhout Gallery